fullstorydev/dbt_fullstory/models/columns.md

 {% enddocs %}

 {% docs column_element_definition_id %}
-The element definition of ID of the configured element in FullStory.
+The element definition of ID of the configured element in Fullstory.
 {% enddocs %}

 {% docs column_event_time %}